hyperledger/besu-docs/docs/Concepts/Transactions/Trace-Types.md

 ## stateDiff

 State changes in the requested block for each transaction represented as a map of accounts to an object.
-The balance, code, nonce, and storage changes are enumerated from immediately before the transaction to after the transaction.
+Besu lists the balance, code, nonce, and storage changes from immediately before the transaction to after the transaction.
 For the `key:value` pairs:

 * `+` indicates the field didn’t exist before and now has the specified value
-* `-` indicates the value was deleted
+* `-` indicates a deleted value
 * `*` has a from and a to value.

-An absent value is distinct from zero when accounts or storage are created or cleared.
+An absent value is distinct from zero when creating accounts or clearing storage.

 ```json tab="stateDiff Example"
 "stateDiff":{